georgealexakis/factory_robot/README.md

 ``` $ sudo apt-get install ros-kinetic-rtabmap-ros ```

-Install visp packages that is required for tag detection with the commands below:
+Install visp package that is required for tag detection with the commands below:

 ``` $ sudo apt-get install ros-kinetic-visp-auto-tracker ```